fenago/Grokking-Deep-Learning/Lab_15.md

 l0W0

-“Take the layer 0 vector and perform vectormatrix multiplication with the weight matrix 0.”
+"Take the layer 0 vector and perform vectormatrix multiplication with the weight matrix 0."

 l1W1

-“Take the layer 1 vector and perform vectormatrix multiplication with the weight matrix 1.”
+"Take the layer 1 vector and perform vectormatrix multiplication with the weight matrix 1."

 You can even throw in arbitrary functions like relu using notation that looks almost exactly like the Python code.
 This is crazy-intuitive stuff.

 l1 = relu(l0W0)

-“To create the layer 1 vector, take the layer 0 vector and perform vector-matrix multiplication with the weight matrix 0; then perform the relu function on the output (setting all negative numbers to 0).”
+"To create the layer 1 vector, take the layer 0 vector and perform vector-matrix multiplication with the weight matrix 0; then perform the relu function on the output (setting all negative numbers to 0)."

 l2 = l1W1

-“To create the layer 2 vector, take the layer 1 vector and perform vector-matrix multiplication with the weight matrix 1.”
+"To create the layer 2 vector, take the layer 1 vector and perform vector-matrix multiplication with the weight matrix 1."

 If you notice, the layer 2 algebra contains layer 1 as an input variable.
 This means you can represent the entire neural network in one expression by chaining them together.